-We’re selling “pumpkin moonshines” at our farm and I think I will put a sign up announcing this alternative naming of the pumpkin!
+“Pumpkin moonshines” just waiting to be transformed. abound in fields and farms this time of year.
 It’s great to have a picture book with both great art and narrative AND a lesson in it for kids that the carved up jack o’ lanterns they shape this Halloween, have within them, the seeds for a NEW crop the following year.

 Tasha Tudor has fashioned stories with great respect for families, traditions that bind them together and the renewability of nature.

-Why not introduce your young ones to this sweet teller of tales named Tasha Tudor this Halloween, and her wonderful “Pumpkin Moonshine”; an essential classic for any picture book reader this time of year.
-Happy Halloween!
+Why not introduce your young ones to this sweet teller of tales named Tasha Tudor this Halloween, and her wonderful “Pumpkin Moonshine” that is an essential classic for any picture book reader this time of year.